swanky-rt/Student-Navigator/reports/README_assignment_3.md

 - **Features**: TF-IDF (`max_features=258`, bigrams included).
   - We chose TF-IDF since it provides interpretable, sparse vector representations suitable for small to medium text datasets like ours.
   - Including bigrams helps capture short contextual patterns (e.g., “data analyst”, “software engineer”), which improves classification accuracy without heavy model complexity.
-  - A `max_features` cap of 258 was determined empirically to balance model size and representational diversity.
+  - A `max_features` cap of 258 was determined to balance model size and representational diversity.
+But as per our analysis has no effect on DP accuracy (and based on the paper)

 - **Model**: 2-layer feedforward NN with hidden size 128.
   - A small two-layer MLP was selected for simplicity and to minimize noise amplification under DP-SGD.
   - The hidden size of 128 provides sufficient expressive power for TF-IDF vectors while maintaining stability during noisy gradient updates.